antihax/goesi/esi/docs/LoyaltyApi.md

 > []GetCharactersCharacterIdLoyaltyPoints200Ok GetCharactersCharacterIdLoyaltyPoints(ctx, characterId, optional)
 Get loyalty points

-Return a list of loyalty points for all corporations the character has worked for  ---
+Return a list of loyalty points for all corporations the character has worked for  ---  This route is cached for up to 3600 seconds

 ### Required Parameters